BradleyGilden/alx-backend-javascript/0x06-unittests_in_js/README.md

 # Tasks

+* `0-*.js` - Install Mocha using npm:

+  * Set up a scripts in your package.json to quickly run Mocha using npm test
+  * You have to use assert
+  * Create a new file named 0-calcul.js:
+  * Create a function named calculateNumber.
+It should accepts two arguments (number) a and b
+  * The function should round a and b and return the sum of it

+  * ### Test cases

+    * Create a file 0-calcul.test.js that contains test cases of this function
+    * You can assume a and b are always number
+    * Tests should be around the “rounded” part

 * `1-*.js` - Create a new file named 1-calcul.js:

   * Upgrade the function you created in the previous task (0-calcul.js)